Marking-Time/Canopy/README.md

 ## Why this project
 I have seen people out in the sun and rain with no protection.
 Umbrellas are too awkward considering that the user has to dive the wheelchair and hold the umbrella.
 I think this just needs to be.

+## Another small mobility idea
+A hitch added to the rear of a mobility scooter used to tow a trailer.
+It would help to solve the need of how to get your groceries home.
+The trailer could be the folding kind, so it could be stowed when not in use.